EQ in Social Leadership

 Listen?
 Collaborate?
 Facilitate?
 Way back when (maybe 5 or 6 years ago) those weren’t leadership skills.
 In fact, to the hardened executive with the hard-earned corner office, they were signs of weakness.

-How can we further help our veteran leaders successfully make this transition?
+How can we further help our veteran leaders successfully make the transition and display EQ in social leadership?
 From A World Gone Social, here are three tips:

 Not all great leaders take to social naturally.
 Encourage the executive to stick a toe in the water, then a foot, and eventually go in up the knees.
 Because these are brave new waters – and they can certainly be dangerous.